kosinaz/game-design-document-template-for-beginners/README.md

-# game-design-document-for-beginners
+# Game Design Document template for beginners
-A Game Design Document template for beginners with advices and examples.
+GDD's primary goals are to excite and inform the reader and to organize efforts within the development team, but it can be also useful for smaller vide games developed by a single person.